 Refer patients and families as indicated to other health services.

-Evaluate outcomes/progress frequently during the education process.
+Evaluate outcomes/progress frequently during the teaching process.

 Submit proper documentation for billing.